sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 ----

 You're allowed to swap the jester garb you woke up in for something more... 'normal' (normal for this world, at least), before you are guided in a tour of Card Castle.

 You learn that the Jevil situation is to do with him being corrupted by a 'Dark World', and that the forces of Dark and Light are out of balance, which is why Kris, Susie, and Ralsei are around, aiming to close something called a 'Dark Fountain' and stabilise the worlds that are being corrupted.
+Jevil *had* been corrupted in some manner and imprisoned, and then the Lightners had nearly freed him when investigating the castle some time ago... but then that had been it.

+Until now, seemingly.

 Rouxls, in return, learns your name, and you talk to him of the world in which you came from, of your modern technology and the pressures of modern society.

 Which is how you ended up telling him, at a pause in his tour, as you both stood leaning over the castle walls, looking down into the appropriately named Castle Town, that now that the shock had worn off, this deviation in your life was... somewhat exciting.

 "I was, as I guess is the appropriate term here, a 'commoner'," you tell him, scratching a claw over your cheek.
 "People rely on the speed of machines quite a lot, and then just assume you can perform as quick and fast as one," you scowl.
 "It's ridiculous!
 They want you to be quality control, but you don't even get *half a second* to just scan it nowadays!
 It's all 'go go go' and 'faster, faster'!
 It destroys me.
 I *would* rather be back in that cell of yours than have to do that again."

 You rest your head on your arms on the castle wall, letting out a sigh.
 "I get this is a change that isn't exactly wanted... for you guys and for my world, but...
 I'll make the most of it while I'm here, I suppose."